TUM-Dev/NavigaTUM/server/main-api/README.md

 ```

 Some fuzzing-goals may not be available for you locally, as they require prefix-routing (f.ex.`/cdn` to the CDN) and some fuzzing-goals are automatically tested in our CI.
-You can exchange `--base-url=http://localhost:8080` to `--base-url=https://nav.tum.sexy` for the full public API, or restrict your scope using a option like `--endpoint=/api/search`.
+You can exchange `--base-url=http://localhost:8080` to `--base-url=https://nav.tum.sexy` for the full public API, or restrict your scope using an option like `--endpoint=/api/search`.

 ## License